 Fascia melds the muscle seams via the atrophy of idleness; the body secedes into discrete blocks, and suppleness is lost; the lithe youth, all slim limbs of green willow, slowly lumbers by the daily drudge into a boxy robot.
 Sclerosis can afflict the pipes and brain, and the whirligig of juvenile exuberance is clamped and soldered into sober suits and levered legs.
 But I bring glad tidings; the full ROM for citizens can be recovered; thus, tai chi and qi gong are concise summary sets of lost daily ranges for the limbs for restricted citizens whose society prescribes inhibitory movements for interaction during the working day; and proscribes all but children and acrobats the full gamut.
 Silent Metro Sitting, the desk-bound hunch, the pinstripe march-most of these involve severe restrictions of limb movement.
 Seeing Cubans walk was an imprinting moment for me.
 I say “walk” with hesitation- their languid panther sashays were a stunning muscular refutation of any dictionary description of the dirty pavement shuffle by us pallid, spindly, tubercular Coldlings.

-Given the industrial nutrition we are ingesting, and the structure of the days we keep, I cannot control the level or rate of a student’s practice.
+I cannot control the level or rate of a student’s practice.
 So when I talk about these optimal ROMs, I am referring to Ideal Student, the focused bunny who practises every day and reaps benefit.
 But we are slaves to habit and routine, conditioned since kindergarten to clocks and bells, our day shaved into ever-smaller slices of a Babylonian 60, so the full hour I get with some people every week has to be a stuffed episode of data and practice, a Barnum and Bailey extravaganza for frazzled city-dwellers.

 It sometimes makes me sad to realize that we are no longer free to roam all day, as hunter gatherers did, and still do in vanishingly small numbers.
 My childhood was spent in monochrome suburbia, but beside the sea, so I had at least some taste of a tepid wildness between the scholastic morning and the domestic evening curfew.
 I was lucky in that I was introduced to the world of wild birds at the age of 9, a revelation of “otherness” that has never left me.
 The appreciation for plants came later.
 But I still inhabit a gelded world.
 Ireland is bereft of wildlife, shorn of trees beyond manicured gardens and black regiments of spruce-cloaked hills.
 Wonder is reduced to watching David Attenborough in our germ-free cells.
 We are not evolved to deal with our diet and static status, and we are paying through “mismatch diseases”, and a sickness of the soul.
 Exponential levels of cancer and cognitive disorders are tiding in.
 Yet we wring our hands and look for cures, not causes.